deepjavalibrary/djl-demo/README.md

 ## Running the Proxy Server to detect malicious URLs

-We have written a simple proxy server that can work with browsers, to detect malicious URLs.
-This demo  acts like a filter of malicious URLs, It works with both HTTP and HTTPs requests.
+This demo contains a simple proxy server that can work with browsers to detect malicious URLs.
+This demo acts as a filter for malicious URLs.
+It works with both HTTP and HTTPs requests.

-To run the example copy over the pre-trained parameters file under the [parameters directory](trained_parameters) to the ``` src/main/resources``` directory using.
+To run the example, copy the pre-trained parameters file under the [parameters directory](trained_parameters) to the ``` src/main/resources``` directory using the following commands:

 ```bash
 # Copy pre-trained parameters for inference